GliozzoJ/supplementary_DR_thesis/README.md

 ### Supplementary files - Chapter 3 "Feature selection guided by intrinsic dimensionality on omics data"

-This repository contains supplementary **tables** (.xlsx excel files) and **figures** (.png) relative to the third chapter "Feature selection guided by intrinsic dimensionality on omics data" of the PhD thesis "Patient Similarity Networks-based methods for multimodal data integration and clinical outcome prediction".
+This repository contains supplementary **tables** (.xlsx excel files), **figures** (.png) and **code** (.R) relative to the third chapter "Feature selection guided by intrinsic dimensionality on omics data" of the PhD thesis "Patient Similarity Networks-based methods for multimodal data integration and clinical outcome prediction".
 Note that files directly cited in the thesis as "Supplementary" are named with the prefix **S#** (S followed by the file number, i.e. S11-S15) and we report also additional result tables for completeness.
 All the figures in this repository are explained in the appendices of the thesis.